 Driving: Left-hand side traffic.

-Rental: You will need an International Driving License to rent a car or motorbike.
+Rental: You will need an international driver's license to rent a car or motorbike.

 Taxis: Cars are metered.
 Motorbike taxis are not.
 Motorbike taxi drivers wear brightly-coloured vests.